TheNizzo/QA_engine_nlp/README.md

 # QA_engine_nlp
 Project's Github: [here](https://github.com/mvonwyl/epita/tree/master/NLP/08)

+WE highly recomend running the project's notebook on colab, since it comes with a performent GPU.
+We could'nt get the training to work on our local computers since we have very little RAM and no GPU on our devices.
+However, the project should run perfectly locally in case you have a powerful PC.

 In order to get the project running and test the code please proceed with the following:
 * Create a python3 environment, for exemple:
 ```